ahillss/ReverseEngineeringNotes/README.md

 ### A hex editor

 To modify the binary files.
-I use [HT](http://hte.sourceforge.net), which also comes with a builtin disassembler, allowing you to see the assembly representation of the hex code as you type.
+[HT](http://hte.sourceforge.net), comes with a builtin disassembler, allowing you to see the assembly representation of the hex code as you type.

 When editing a file, you cannot change the size of a file, otherwise it will throw memory offsets used by the instructions.

 ### An assembler tool

 To convert assembly instructions into hex.
-I use [rasm2](https://github.com/radare/radare2/wiki/Rasm2) from [radare2](https://radare.org).
+The only tool I am aware of is [rasm2](https://github.com/radare/radare2/wiki/Rasm2) from [radare2](https://radare.org).

 It not only useful for converting basic instructions, but also instructions such as a near [jump](http://x86.renejeschke.de/html/file_module_x86_id_147.html) or [call](http://x86.renejeschke.de/html/file_module_x86_id_26.html), where the offset will need to be calculated.